nprogress vs react-top-loading-bar

 • nprogress:

-Choose 'nprogress' if you need a lightweight, framework-agnostic loading indicator that can be easily integrated into any web application, regardless of the technology stack.
-It is ideal for projects that do not use React or require a simple solution without additional dependencies.
+Choose nprogress if you need a lightweight, framework-agnostic progress bar that can be easily integrated into any web application.
+It is particularly useful for indicating page load progress or AJAX requests without requiring a specific framework.

 • react-top-loading-bar:

-Choose 'react-top-loading-bar' if you are building a React application and want a loading indicator that integrates smoothly with React's component lifecycle.
-It provides a more idiomatic approach to managing loading states in React, making it easier to control and customize.
+Choose react-top-loading-bar if you are building a React application and want a progress bar that integrates seamlessly with React's component architecture.
+It offers a simple API and is designed to work well with React's lifecycle methods.

 README for nprogress